 7 Reasons Why We Blog

 - Personal Branding Fundamental to any pursuit, is the meaning and purpose that drives it, so it is imperative to define and clarify your endeavor.
 Equally important is communicating who you are as a person and what you’re about so to exemplify a unique selling point about what it is that differentiates you from your competition.
 Blogging is a medium that enables you to communicate these things by establishing a platform that helps you position yourself as a distinct expert, all while demonstrating authenticity with your unique personality.
-See What Is Branding and Why You Need Your Own Personal Brand?
+See more about branding in 7 Pillars to Building an Online Presence

 - Free Traffic In a time when paid traffic is getting much more expensive, free traffic is an appealing source to leverage.
 But many website owners do not know how to drive this kind of traffic to there site.
 Blogging is the life-blood of free traffic, and if done with effective strategy, this traffic can be quite targeted.